exasol/kinesis-connector-extension/doc/user_guide/user_guide.md

 ;
 ```

-## Import Data

-You can provide AWS credentials using:

-1. UDF parameters
+## Creating the Connection Object

-1. [Exasol named connection object][exa-connection].
+You need to provide AWS credentials using [Exasol named connection object][exa-connection].

-We highly recommend you **use connection objects** to provide credentials
-to UDFs so that credentials do not display in audit logs.

-### Using the Connection Object

-First, create a named connection object and encode credentials as key-value
-pairs separated by semicolon (`;`).
+First, create a named connection object and encode credentials as key-value pairs separated by semicolon (`;`).

-`AWS_SESSION_TOKEN` is an optional property.
-You can remove it from the string
-if you don't need it.

 ```sql
 CREATE OR REPLACE CONNECTION KINESIS_CONNECTION